calmm-js/partial.lenses/README.md

             greater: rec})])
 ```

-Give a binary tree `t` we can now:
+Given a binary tree `t` we can now:

 ```js
 L.collect(values, t)